 Since its IPO in July 2015, pbb has been subject to the German Corporate Governance Code (DCGK) in accordance with section 161 AktG.
-The compliance statement concerning the German Corporate Governance Code most recently dated 27 February 2020 can be found on the Company's website under Investors / Mandatory Publications / Corporate Governance Code.
+The compliance statement concerning the German Corporate Governance Code most recently dated 26 February 2021 can be found on the pbb website under The Company / Corporate Governance.
 Any updates of the statement filed after the reporting date can also be found on pbb's website.

-Furthermore, please refer to the report of the Supervisory Board as well as the corporate governance statement including the corporate governance report, which are published in the annual report (2019) of the pbb Group and also on pbb's website.
+Furthermore, please refer to the report of the Supervisory Board as well as the corporate governance statement which are published in the annual report 2020 of the pbb Group and also on pbb's website.
 These sources are particularly relevant for disclosure requirements as per article 435 (2), letters d and e CRR regarding the risk committee and the information provided to the Management Board and the Supervisory Board, which is also described in chapter 4.1 "General organisation and risk management principles".